-'Rs 3200 cr loss for LIC so far...': Mahua Moitra targets Centre again as Adani shares slip
+'Rs 3,200 cr loss for LIC so far...': Mahua Moitra targets Centre again as Adani shares slip

-LIC investment in Adani Group: TMC MP Mahua Moitra has once targeted the Centre over state-run insurance giant LIC's investment in the Hindenburg-hit Adani Group.
+LIC investment in Adani Group: TMC MP Mahua Moitra has once again targeted the Centre over state-run insurance giant LIC's investment in the Hindenburg-hit Adani Group.
 LIC has, over the years, invested Rs 36,474.78 crore in seven Adani stocks.
 Till last month, its investment was in profit.
 But as the shares of Adani Group companies crashed due to a damaging report by US-based short-seller Hindenburg, LIC's investment has now turned negative.

 On Friday, Moitra shared a report on LIC's investment and asked the insurance regulator IRDAI why it was not probing the insurer's transactions in Adani.
 "Rs 3200 cr loss in Adani shares for @LICIndiaForever so far. @nsitharaman #IRDAI what pressure is there to support Adani at cost of Indian public?
 We need answers."